 Delay Taking Social Security Benefits

 If you have taken time out of the workforce or worked part-time to raise children or to take care of aging parents, you have likely accrued fewer work credits which means your Social Security benefits could be reduced.
 To combat the negative impact on your future benefits, you should consider postponing taking Social Security.
 For instance, if you delay receiving Social Security benefits until age 70, you could permanently bump up your monthly benefit by as much as 132%.
-If you are married, there may also be other Social Security options to explore that could help to bridge the women and retirement savings gap.
+If you are married, there may also be other Social Security options to explore that could help to bridge the gender retirement gap.

 Get a Plan in Place